-705 S. New Street
+715 S. New St.

 West Chester, PA 19383

 Thank you for your interest in becoming a community partner with West Chester University.
-We see community partners as co-educators who work directly with students to provide community service opportunities.
-These are usually non-profit agencies and/or governmental organizations.
+We see community partners as co-educators who work directly with students to provide community service and service-learning opportunities to our students, staff, and faculty.
+Community partners that work with the Office of Service-Learning and Volunteer Programs are typically non-profit organizations and/or government agencies.
 We take great pride in creating, maintaining, and sustaining reciprocal partnerships with outside organizations.

 The Office of Service-Learning and Volunteer Programs recently launched a new tool that will allow community agencies to make their general volunteer needs searchable to volunteers seeking opportunities.
 Specific events should be directed to Joellen Reindl at Jreindl@wcupa.edu.Add Your Agency to Our Directory!